Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 Cerebral is design to support various roles and industry, for example, an Inventory Manager in the retail industry, how cares about monitoring the store stock levels.

-> **Note**: For additional details on the the various industries and roles supported by Cerebral, please refer to the [Industry and Role support](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Industry-and-Role-support) section in the Jumpstart Cerebral appendix file.
+> **Note**: For additional details on the the various industries and roles supported by Cerebral, please refer to the ["Industry and Role support"](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Industry-and-Role-support) section in the Jumpstart Cerebral appendix file.

 ### Example prompts by category

 Cerebral understands variations in phrasing and can maintain context through follow-up prompts.
 For example, in the "Documentation and Procedures" category, a prompt such _"What are the steps to close the store at the end of the day?"_ will lead to a step-by-step procedure with checklist.
 For more information about data sources and query processing, see the [Unified Data Sources](#unified-data-sources) section.

-> **Note**: For additional examples of common prompts Cerebral can handle, please refer to the [Examples of common prompts Cerebral can handle](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Examples-of-common-prompts-Cerebral-can-handle) section in the Jumpstart Cerebral appendix file.
+> **Note**: For additional examples of common prompts Cerebral can handle, please refer to the ["Common prompts Cerebral can handle"](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Common-prompts-Cerebral-can-handle) section in the Jumpstart Cerebral appendix file.
 >

 ### Prompt catalog system